iampatrickbrinksma/GeocodingInFieldService/README.md

 ## Bulk Operations

-The Google Geocoding API allows you to request geocodes for a single address per API call.
+The Google Geocoding API allows you to request geocodes for only a single address per API call.
 Salesforce allows 100 callouts per transaction.
 The Salesforce Maps bulk API allows up to 50 addresses per API call.
 To allow for larger chunk sizes the queueable classes that perform the geocoding logic will be chained once the chunk size is larger than the 100 or 50 records (addresses)

-> It is important to know that chaining queueables is limited to a depth of 5 in developer and demo orgs.
-Typically an Apex Trigger processed a maximum of 200 records per transaction so this should not cause a problem.
-However when data is being processed in bulk a larger batch size can be used which can lead to an exception being thrown...
+> It is important to know that chaining queueables is limited to a depth of 5 in developer, scratch and demo orgs.
+Typically one Apex Trigger execution processes a maximum of 200 records per transaction so this should not cause a problem.
+However when data is being processed in bulk with a larger batch size it can result in an exception...

+## Apex REST API

+The logic to geocode an address has been exposed as a REST API endpoint (Apex Class: RESTGeocoding).
+To use this endpoint sent an HTTP GET request to

+    /services/apexrest/geocoding

+with the following GET parameters:
+* street
+* postalcode
+* city
+* state
+* country
+* servicetouse *(If you want to explicitly set the geocoding service to use.
+Accepted values are "Google" and "Maps")*

 # Google API Showcase